-As a dramaturg, Fly specializes in the conception, construction, and consumption of holistic narrative and non-narrative experiences with an interest in new work development, devising, and using dramaturgy to generate not only conventional production dramaturgy materials but also installations and counter-texts to engage with and enrich the experience of the audience and the creative team.
+As a dramaturg, Fly specializes in the conception, construction, and consumption of narrative and non-narrative experiences with an interest in new work development, devising, and generating not only conventional production dramaturgy materials but also art installations and interactive counter-texts to engage with and enrich the experience of the audience and the creative team.

-Fly studied Affective Devising and Moment Work with Greg Pierotti at University of Arizona.
+Fly studied Affective Devising and the Moment Work devising technique developed by Tectonic Theatre Project with Professor Greg Pierotti at The University of Arizona.

 Love and Information by Caryl Churchill, directed by Anna Jennings with TwoEighteen, for the Tucson Fringe Festival (2019) (Photos by Jeffrey Snyder).